 The financial statements are prepared on the basis of the going concern assumption, which assumes that the EnBW International Finance B.V. will continue to operate as a going concern for the foreseeable future.
-As explained in the section 'Going concern' on page 44 of the financial statements and in the section 'Going concern' in the Report of the Board of Management, the Board of Directors has carried out a going concern assessment and has not identified any events or circumstances that may cause reasonable doubt on the entity's ability to continue as a going concern (hereinafter: 'going concern risks').
+As explained in the section 'Going concern' on page 42 of the financial statements and in the section 'Going concern' on page 9 of the financial statements in the Report of the Board of Management, the Board of Directors has carried out a going concern assessment and has not identified any events or circumstances that may cause reasonable doubt on the entity's ability to continue as a going concern (hereinafter: 'going concern risks').